CT201

 Lecture: Social media campaigns and case studies

-In-class Assignment: Develop a holiday campaign concept, sketches, and storyboard(s)
+In-class Assignment: Develop a holiday brand campaign concept, sketches, and storyboard(s)

 WEEK 9